Assassin & Cinderella

 Assassin & Cinderella (アサシン&シンデレラ, Asashin & Shinderera) is a Japanese manga series written and illustrated by Yuzo Natsuno.
 It began serialization on Square Enix's Gangan Online manga website in August 2022.

+Plot

+Neneko is a spy on a mission to seduce Omi, an assassin who works for an enemy organization.
+Having figured out her true motive, Omi proposes marriage to prevent Neneko's employer from learning that she failed to deceive him.